akilism/moving_violation_scraper/Readme.md

 A tiny bit of spot checking has been done but that is all.

 Sample PDF and JSON file have been supplied.

+*There is an additional branch that scrapes and saves the data by precinct instead of by date.*